neil-edelman/boxes/readme.txt

 neil dot edelman each mail dot mcgill dot ca

-Defining T by LIST_TYPE, src/List.h makes available a generic, type-safe, <T>List: the head of linked-list(s) of <T>ListNode.
+{src/List.h} makes available a generic, type-safe, <T>List: the head of linked-list(s) of <T>ListNode.
 These can potentially be part different structures.
-Makefile links it with the tests.
-See doc/List.html for documentation.
-This is C89+ code; C++ has templates, and there is little value in using it in a C++ project.

 License: